fivetran/dbt_reddit_ads/models/docs.md

 {% docs viewer_comments %}
 The number of times a user saw the post, and also commented on it.
 We count per view + comment combination (similar to a conversion)
 {% enddocs %}

+{% docs views %}
+The number of views detected for this report period
+{% enddocs %}